 Hei Sook Sul

-Studies on transcriptional regulation of lipogenic enzymes by feeding/insulin
+Transcriptional regulation of lipogenic genes by feeding/insulin

 For more information, please visit the Sul Lab page

 Selected recent publications